Luigi Orione: Final illness

 In the winter of 1940, Orione started to suffer serious cardiac and pulmonary ailments.
 He went to Sanremo to recuperate, but not without a tinge of regret.
 On March 8, 1940, on the eve of his departure for Sanremo, Don Orione is recorded as saying, "It is not among the palm trees that I would like to die," he said, "but amongst the poor who are Jesus Christ."
 Four days later, surrounded by fellow priests of his Orionine order, Luigi Orione died.
 His last words were, "Jesus, Jesus!
 Jesus!
 I am going..."
 Now he is the patron saint of the abandoned.

+Don Orione was buried in the Santuario di Nostra Signora della Guardia in Tortona, the church that he himself built in 1931, with the help of priests and acolytes.
+It was built in gratitude to the Madonna for ending the hostilities of World War I. It is the most important pilgrimage site in the world for Orione's followers.

 Veneration

-Orione's mortal remains have rested in the crypt of the Shrine of La Madonna della Guardia in Tortona, which he himself founded, since his burial on March 19, 1940 His body was later exhumed in 1965 for examination.
+Orione's mortal remains have rested in the crypt of the Shrine of La Madonna della Guardia in Tortona, which he himself founded, since his burial on March 19, 1940.
+His body was later exhumed in 1965 for examination.

+Orione's cause was formally opened on 14 May 1937.
 On October 26, 1980, he was beatified by Pope John Paul II.
 Nearly 24 years later, he was canonized by that same pope, on May 16, 2004.

 Today the charitable organizations begun by Orione are still operating in abundance throughout the world.
 In the United States, the national shrine and headquarters of the Sons of Divine Providence is located on a well-known hill in East Boston, Massachusetts, known as Orient Heights.